 Leading off the program will be John O'Keefe, town manager and Lee Krohn, planning director and municipal project manager.
 In the initial session, the town officials will outline the history of the traffic issues in Manchester and provide a photographic overview of the work.
 Next up will be Jason Waysville, the town's resident engineer from Boswell Engineering, talking about the skills needed to be an engineer.
 In particular, Waysville will explain the design of the town's dry-laid marble arch bridge and the history of arch bridges dating back to the Romans.

 The challenges of developing job estimates, mobilization of employees and equipment and day-to- day construction scheduling will be handled by a team from Schultz Construction Company including Kevin Ture, project manager and Bill Schultz, company president.
-The final session will a look into the modern day utility network with FairPoint Communications manager,

 The program developed at the request of Melissa Rice and Scott Deidrich, MEMS' teachers.

 For more information contact Tricia Hayes, public information officer for the Town of Manchester's Roundabout at 802-362-0207 or firstname.lastname@example.org.